mkraenz/blog/posts/serverless-mailchimp-clone/subscribe-endpoint/sls-mailchimp-clone.subscribe.md

 Today, we learn how to set up a AWS Step Functions state machine, integrating with Amazon Simple Email Service and AWS API Gateway, and setting minimal permissions via AWS IAM - all from the AWS CLI for reproducability - in order to build a subscribe endpoint for an email newsletter.
 I will also include how to verify that everything works, as well as pitfalls and troubleshooting tips.

-At the end of this article, you will feel confident using the AWS CLI, Step Functions, Simple Email Service, and API Gateway HTTP APIs.
+At the end of this article, you will feel confident using the AWS CLI, Step Functions, Simple Email Service, and API Gateway HTTP APIs, including debugging (a point that's missed way too often).
 You will also have a working subscribe endpoint for your email newsletter.

 We will create the `POST /subscribe` endpoint for an email newsletter service hosted on API Gateway.
 On a new subscriber's HTTP request, we trigger a subscription workflow, in our case, saving the new contact and sending a welcome email.
 The workflow is modeled using a Step Functions state machine.
 Managing contacts and sending email is handled via Simple Email Service.